Mission Produce (AVO)

 Bryan Giles, Chief Financial Officer

 Bryan Giles has over 20 years of management experience in finance, accounting, and auditing.
-As CFO, he is responsible for financial planning, control structure, management of risks, financial forecasting, and acquisitions, and played a critical role in the acquisition of Grupo Arato.
-Before joining Mission Produce, Mr. Giles held multiple roles at Tecom Industries Inc., a division of Smiths Group, including Vice President of Finance & Administration and Vice President of Finance – MSS Technology Group.
-He also oversaw a group of military technology companies with approximately $200 million in revenues at Smiths Group, a diversified, multi-national manufacturer with multibillion-dollar annual revenues.
-Mr. Giles launched his career at Deloitte & Touche and holds a CPA license in California.
-He completed his undergraduate degree and MBA at California State University-Northridge.
+Before joining Mission Produce, he held multiple capacities, including Vice President of Finance & Administration and Vice President of Finance – MSS Technology Group, at Tecom Industries Inc., a division of Smiths Group.
+He previously oversaw a group of military technology companies with approximately $200 million in revenues at Smiths Group.
+Giles began his career at Deloitte & Touche.

 John Pawlowski, President and Chief Operating Officer